Culture of Wales: Sport

 Over fifty national governing bodies regulate and organise their sports in Wales.
 Most of those involved in competitive sports select, organise and manage individuals or teams to represent their country at international events or fixtures against other countries.
 Wales is represented at major world sporting events such as the FIFA World Cup, the Rugby World Cup and the Commonwealth Games.
 At the Olympic Games, Welsh athletes compete alongside those of Scotland, England and Northern Ireland as part of a Great Britain team.

 Rugby union is seen as a symbol of Welsh identity and an expression of national consciousness.
 The Welsh national rugby union team takes part in the annual Six Nations Championship and has also competed in every Rugby World Cup, with Wales hosting the 1999 tournament.
 The five professional sides that replaced the traditional club sides in major competitions in 2003 were in turn replaced in 2004 by the four regions: Scarlets; Cardiff Blues; Newport Gwent Dragons; and the Ospreys.
 The Welsh regional teams play in the Pro14 league, the Anglo-Welsh Cup (LV Cup), the European Heineken Cup and the European (Amlin) Challenge Cup.

 Wales has had its own association football league since 1992.
-For historical and other reasons, three Welsh clubs (Cardiff City, Swansea City, and Newport County) play in the English Football League.
-Another two Welsh clubs play in English football's feeder leagues: Wrexham and Merthyr Town.
+For historical and other reasons, four Welsh clubs (Cardiff City, Swansea City, Wrexham, and Newport County) play in the English Football League.
+Another Welsh club plays in English football's feeder leagues: Merthyr Town.
 This also qualifies those teams to compete for England's domestic trophies.
 On 23 April 1927, Cardiff City became the only team outside England to win the FA Cup.
 In European football competitions, only teams playing in the Welsh leagues are eligible to play for Wales.
 The five teams in the English leagues are eligible to represent England only, and they are not allowed to compete for domestic Welsh trophies.